sidharthasekhar129/sidharthasekhar129/README.md

 - 👯 I’m looking to collaborate on open source app developement
 - 📫 How to reach me?: 8114613927 sidhartha_0108@outlook.com

-I am mastering a set of core technologies, tools for an SDE1, SDE2, System Design and DevOps role.
+I am mastering a set of core technologies and tools for an SDE1, SDE2, System Design and DevOps role.
 Tech Stack:

 ### 1. **Version Control & CI/CD**